 When little Nathaniel was born at Mbarara Regional Hospital in western Uganda, everyone was sure he was going to die.
 Nathaniel had a condition called gastroschisis, where a baby is born with its intestines, and sometimes other organs, outside of its body.
 Of all the babies born with gastroschisis at Mbarara then, none had survived.

 But surgical resident Anne Shikanda Wesonga believed she could change that.
-Wesonga, who was participating in a pediatric surgery training program developed by DGHI and international partners, knew that in high-income countries such as the United States, newborns with gastroschisis receive a fairly simple surgical correction, and almost fully recover.
+Wesonga, who was participating in a pediatric surgery training program developed by DGHI and international partners, knew that in high-income countries such as the United States, newborns with gastroschisis receive a fairly simple surgical correction, and almost all fully recover.
 For a year before Nathaniel arrived, she had been working with Tamara Fitzgerald, an assistant professor of surgery at DGHI, to find ways to improve the chances for babies born with the condition in Uganda.

 “There are kids dying, and we have a solution for it,” says Fitzgerald.